LF-digitala-kanaler/LFDS/content/components/web/system-display/progress-bar.md

 intro: The progress bar helps the user to understand how much of a flow has been completed if there is much to do in the flow.
 For shorter flows, pagination is preferred.
-description: The progress bar helps the user to understand how much of a flow has been completed if there is much to do in the flow.
+description: "The progress bar helps the user to understand how much of a flow has been completed if there is much to do in the flow. "
 previewImage: /img/proggress-bar.svg
 category: System Display
 tabs: